MohamedFawzy/azure-storage-blob/README.md

         2- ACCOUNT_KEY = "ACCOUNT KEY CAN BE ACCESSED FROM AZURE DASHBOARD"

-- Call service with constants from env file .
+- Run the following command .
+`./vendor/bin/phpunit`